ZuttoVPG/zutto-docs/Technical_Design.md

 The same system can be used for player characters.
 The `pet_skin_traits` table may need to be either generic (along with `pet_skins`?), or we just make a separate `character_skin_traits` table with similar rows.

 #### Generating the Image
-As far as generating the images goes, there are two options I want to explore:
+As far as generating the images goes, there are two options I want to explore (and yes, this plays into the eternal [raster vs vector](https://designshack.net/articles/layouts/vector-vs-raster-what-do-i-use/) struggle)

 1. Typically, people just merge raster images together with Imagick server-side.
 1. A more mobile-friendly solution may instead be merging SVGs together.
 This can potentially be done client-side.